abcminiuser/python-elgato-streamdeck/README.md

 several HID backend libraries.
 You will need to install the dependencies appropriate to your chosen backend.

+The included example requires the PIL fork "Pillow", although it can be swapped out if desired for any other image library as desired by the user application.

 ### HIDAPI Backend
 The default backend is the HIDAPI Python library, which should work across the three major (Windows, Mac, Linux) OSes.